 Of course, news of instability in Zhodani home space after the war remained a constant rumor, but nothing more.
 Imperial Military and Intelligence organizations continued to assure citizens the military losses the Consulate suffered in the war would take some time to rebuild, even to the point of home defense.
 So there was no need to fear renewed future aggression in the short term.
 Of course, on every site was a rumor or errant comment regarding the supposed message coming to the Marches from Capital and the Emperor.
 Speculation on that message ranged from invading the Trexilon system in District 268 to stabilize that subsector to annexing the occupied Sword Worlds, to approving civilian administration of the Five Sisters Subsector to appointing an Arch-Duke for the Deneb Domain.Visiting The Scout Base

-Once they arrived and the rating left, they began by explaining they were there to debrief Aiden on the mission to remove the Knights from the Equus.
+Getting settled, they began by explaining they were there to debrief Aiden on the mission to remove the Knights from the Equus.
 Not at all concerned about what was a very public mission, Aiden quickly explained every step of intercepting Equus and having the Knights board the Dawnstar Horizon.
-They questioned specifics, like why Equus' captain wanted the Knights removed, etc. Once that was covered, the Captain lead the others as they discussed the rescue of the crew of the Enlightened Measure.
+They questioned specifics, like why Equus' captain wanted the Knights removed, etc. With that was covered, the Captain lead the others as they discussed the rescue of the crew of the Enlightened Measure.
 For Aiden, that got a bit harder, as there were so many moving parts and he had to work to remember.
 But none of it was classified, and he had no issues with answering as truthfully as he could recall.
 The questions not only covered what he knew of their boarding the Measure, but the reaction of the ship and why they ended up in Stepozhevici territory?

 Aiden explained the misunderstandings and communications failures that resulted in that sequence of events as he understood and remembered them.
 Having been in the bridge for the events, Aiden had only been an outside observer while concentrating on the flight operations.
 So there was little detail he could give them on that process until the Stepozhevici offered the crew a job.
 Aiden cringed as the conversation wrapped around to those events, but stuck to what the crew drilled into his head.
 As a result, Aiden repeatedly directed them to the offices of Dukes Norris and Leonard where things got dangerous.
 As with any service debriefing on a questionable incident, the questions were very inquisitional, and Aiden fell back into the patterns he'd experienced before.
 Especially during the war.
 What made things much easier, in this case, was that he didn't even need to remember things.
 For any question that might lead to the Quasar Viper, he only had to repeat that the data was classified, and they should take up such questions with Duke's Norris and Leonard.